skupperproject/skupper/test/integration/acceptance/custom/hello_policy/README.md

 is expected behavior — it is current behavior), but in any case things can be assymetrical.

+# Trying to circumvent controls

+* Make changes directly on the configuration maps
+* Other changes that can be done by a namespace admin that is not a cluster admin

+# Pod restarts

+To make sure that any changes were persisted.
+Idea is to have it by environment variable, or a new TestRunner.
+In-between each task, restart the pods

 # Other checks

 * Running a non-policy skupper binary against a policy-enabled service